 We don’t have to tell you that planning a wedding is never simple.
 There are so many grey areas to navigate: Ecru or bright white wedding dress?
 Buttercream or fondant on the cake?
 DJ or live band for entertainment?
 We could go on…

-That said, there is one aspect of your wedding that should be as clear as black & white: the contracts you sign.
+That said, there is one aspect of your wedding that should be black & white: the contracts you sign.

 - it locks in the pricing you have agreed on, and